Lester Harrison (serial killer)

-Lester Harrison (born June 7, 1922) was an American serial killer who killed between four and six women in the area of Grant Park in Chicago, Illinois, from 1970 to 1973.
-An ex-criminal who was found not guilty by reason of insanity for a 1951 prison murder, Harrison admitted responsibility for four of the latter killings, but was again ruled to be incapable of standing trial and instead interned at a mental health facility.
+Lester Harrison (born June 7, 1922) is an American serial killer who killed between four and six women in the area of Grant Park in Chicago, Illinois, from 1970 to 1973.
+An ex-criminal who was found not guilty by reason of insanity for a 1951 prison murder, Harrison admitted responsibility for four of the latter killings, but was again ruled to be incapable of standing trial and instead interned at a mental health facility, where he remained as of 1986.